iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   const provider = new HiliteSetProvider(imodel);
   ```

-### API Changes in `presentation-components` Package
+### Package @bentley/presentation-components

-#### Hard-Deprecation
+#### Hard Deprecations

 Some of already `@deprecated` APIs are now being hard-deprecated by adding a `DEPRECATED_` prefix to increase consumers' awareness about future removal of the APIs:

-* `controlledTreeWithFilteringSupport` renamed to `DEPRECATED_controlledTreeWithFilteringSupport`.
+- `controlledTreeWithFilteringSupport` renamed to `DEPRECATED_controlledTreeWithFilteringSupport`.
 Recommended replacement - `useControlledTreeFiltering` React hook.
-* `controlledTreeWithVisibleNodes` renamed to `DEPRECATED_controlledTreeWithVisibleNodes`.
+- `controlledTreeWithVisibleNodes` renamed to `DEPRECATED_controlledTreeWithVisibleNodes`.
 This HOC is completely unnecessary when using React hooks which is what we recommend to use with the `ControlledTree` component.
-* `treeWithFilteringSupport` renamed to `DEPRECATED_treeWithFilteringSupport`.
+- `treeWithFilteringSupport` renamed to `DEPRECATED_treeWithFilteringSupport`.
 Recommended replacement - `ControlledTree` and `useControlledTreeFiltering` React hook.
-* `treeWithUnifiedSelection` renamed to `DEPRECATED_treeWithUnifiedSelection`.
+- `treeWithUnifiedSelection` renamed to `DEPRECATED_treeWithUnifiedSelection`.
 Recommended replacement - `ControlledTree` and `useUnifiedSelectionTreeEventHandler` React hook.

-As a short term solution consumers can simply do a rename when importing the module, e.g.:
+As a short term solution consumers can simply do a rename when importing the package, e.g.:

 ```ts
 import { DEPRECATED_treeWithUnifiedSelection as treeWithUnifiedSelection } from "@bentley/presentation-components";